Do you dream of building a tiny house with your own hands?

 One build will happen at Nanostead, a modular and tiny house company in Marshall, NC run by one of our fabulous instructors.
 This 4,000 square foot pole barn is on the edge of a quaint town by the French Broad river and is a great place to work and learn.

-The other build will take place at our Paint Fork Campus (the newer campus), under a large roof.
-Camping is available here for students working at either build; there is no camping at Nanostead.
-Those working on the build at Nanostead will commute from their campsites in Barnardsville to the build site.
-The rural Paint Fork campus features a lovely mountain creek, an outdoor kitchen and other facilities for campers.
+Camping is available at Paint Fork for students working at either build; there is no camping at Nanostead.
+Those working on the build at Nanostead will commute from their campsites in Barnardsville, or other accommodations to the build site.

 Both tiny houses that we build will be either on a trailer or on “skids.”
 Skids are basically large beams that can act as supports and runners when moving a building that doesn’t have a trailer base.
 They’re a great option if the tiny house is going to move only once or twice from the place it is built, as trailers are a huge expense and building onsite sometimes isn’t practical.